jundalisay/superblist/content/en/superphysics/principles/chapter-07.md

 ---
 heading: "Chapter 7"
-title: "The Nature of Mind"
+title: "Life and The Nature of Mind"
 # date: 2020-01-01
 date: 2020-12-10
 weight: 24